 Meals Included: Breakfast, Lunch

-Airport Transfer and Depart: Eventually all good things must come to an end, you travel back to Cairns with your guide and to the airport for your departure flight.
-(Plan to depart no earlier than 4 pm)
+Eventually all good things must come to an end.
+You return to Cairns with your guide and transfer to the airport for your departure flight.
+(Please plan flights to depart no earlier than 4:00 pm.)

 Meals Included: Breakfast, Lunch